Zhomart/craigmon/README.md

 **My thoughts on Crystal**

-- Compared to ruby, crystal has few tools and libraries.
 - Crystal doesn't have embedding debuggers, e.g. `pry`, `binding.irb` or `IPython.embed`
 - Just found interactive crystal `icr` https://github.com/greyblake/crystal-icr
 - No code reloading.
 Always have to restart the app.